-A treehouse on a boat – that’s how Dakota Johnson’s midcentury home is described by the actress.
+A treehouse on a boat – that’s how Dakota Johnson’s Midcentury Modern Home is described by the actress.
 On a dead-end street of a calm neighborhood of Los Angeles, Dakota Johnson found a midcentury modern home designed by the modernist Carl Maston – from the same generation (and social circle) of architects John Lautner and Richard Neutra – for himself and his wife to live in.

 Dakota Johnson’s midcentury modern home is everything that midcentury modern architecture in Los Angeles is – concrete, wood, big windows, and a breathtaking landscape design.
 The home runs towards a lap pool, surrounded by a vast garden.

-As designed by Louisa Pierce and Emily Ward from Pierce & Ward, the interior of the house depicts Dakota Johnson’s essence – a nomad and bohemian life fully committed with memories and artistic manifestations.
+As designed by Louisa Pierce and Emily Ward from Pierce & Ward, the house’s interior depicts Dakota Johnson’s essence – a nomad and bohemian life fully committed to memories and artistic manifestations.
 A sophisticated gypsy lodge.

 The midcentury modern interior design of Dakota Johnson’s house in Los Angeles has a concise color palette – the hypnotic brown from the wood pairs with a boho hue of green and the sensual energy red and orange objects and home accessories, such as eclectic carpets and rugs.